echasnovski/keyholder/README.md

 #> # ... with 29 more rows
 ```

 -   With `key_by()`.
-This is similar in its design to `group_by` from `dplyr`: it takes some columns from reference data frame and makes them keys.
+This is similar in its design to `group_by` from `dplyr`: it takes some columns from reference data frame and makes keys from them.
 It has two important options: `.add` (whether to add specified columns to existing keys) and `.exclude` (whether to exclude specified columns from reference data frame).
 Grouping is ignored.

 ``` r
 mtcars_tbl %>% key_by(vs, am)